This post is also available in: हिन्दी

 Can I bake these samosas

 Otherwise, it tastes good when it is fried.
-Preheat the oven at 180 degrees Celsius. then, bake it for 30 to 40 minutes in preheated oven.
+Preheat the oven to 180 degrees Celsius. then, bake it for 30 to 40 minutes in preheated oven.

 Can we use whole wheat flour(atta)?